|Lower School (K-5)||8:00AM-2:45PM|

 Serving Christ In One Another

-Students who show selfless, exemplary Christian behavior and attitude toward other students and adults on a daily basis may earn this most prestigious award to be given at the final awards assembly.
+Students who show selfless, exemplary Christian behavior and attitude toward other students and adults on a daily basis may earn this most prestigious award to be given during the 3rd quarter or at the final awards assembly.

 - Grades 1-2: 20-30 minutes

 Parents of kindergartners and first graders should review their children’s folders nightly.
 Parents of students in grades 2-6 must sign their children’s assignments sheets nightly.
 Parents of 7th graders must do so for the first semester.